How to Ride your IRONMAN or Triathlon Bike Route before Race Day

 If you would like a training plan for your next race and my coaching support to make sure you are ready for race day take a look at my training plans on FinalSurge.

-ren Parnell is a Level 3 British Triathlon and IRONMAN Certified Coach, NASM Personal Trainer and Sports Technology Writer.
+Karen Parnell is a Level 3 British Triathlon and IRONMAN Certified Coach, 8020 Endurance Certified Coach, WOWSA Level 3 open water swimming coach and NASM Personal Trainer and Sports Technology Writer.

-Where can I find the GPX file of an IRONMAN event?
+Where do I get a GPX file for my IRONMAN event?

 Where can I find GPX files for triathlon and bike races?